TotallyInformation/newblog/src/content/posts/2024-11/remote-service-access-comparison.md

 [Website](https://www.cloudflare.com/en-gb/zero-trust/), [Documentation](https://www.twingate.com/docs/).

+For what it is worth, this is the service I use personally.

 Cloudflare Zero Trust is a full edge-security solution that includes a number of components: Zero Trust Network Access (ZTNA), Cloud Access Security Broker (CASB), Secure Web Gateway (SWG), Firewall as a Service, WAN as a Service.

-This makes it significantly more comprehensive than the other products mentioned here.
+This product is significantly more comprehensive than the other products mentioned here.
 However, it can also be a little more complex to set up.
+But it provides a comprehensive, integrated edge security service for connecting private networks/apps to the Internet.

 Not all of the components need to be configured in order to implement remote service access, mostly just the ZTNA and SWG.
 Without configuration, many of the other features have sensible defaults so you still benefit from CF's extensive threat management.